/

 TL;DR:

-Imagine waking up to a Shopify notification that money from a successful sale has suddenly been withdrawn.
-The customer filed a chargeback, the funds have been pulled back, and without a clear dispute process, you're left absorbing the loss.
+Imagine waking up to a Shopify notification showing that money from a successful sale has suddenly been withdrawn.
+A customer filed a chargeback, and without a clear dispute process, you’re left absorbing the loss.

-Chargebacks cost far more cost far more than the transaction amount.
-Studies show merchants lose between $3.75–$4.61 for every $1 lost to a chargeback, once fees and operational overhead are included.
-And with chargeback volumes expected to climb from 261 million in 2025 to 324 million in 2028.
-That means businesses will continue to lose a portion of their hard-earned revenue to this.
+Chargebacks cost far more than the transaction itself.
+Merchants lose an estimated $3.75–$4.61 for every $1 disputed once fees and overhead are added.
+And with chargeback volumes projected to rise from 261 million in 2025 to 324 million in 2028, businesses will keep losing a portion of their hard-earned revenue.

 Shopify merchants are especially vulnerable.
-High order volume makes it harder to spot red flags early, subscription renewals can catch customers by surprise, and international sales create more room for misunderstandings.
+High order volumes make it harder to catch red flags early, subscription renewals can trigger confusion, and global sales increase the risk of disputes.

 The good news: chargebacks rarely happen at random.
 Most stem from preventable gaps in your workflows.

-Below are the 7 most common chargeback mistakes Shopify merchants still make, and how to avoid them.
+Here are the seven most common chargeback mistakes Shopify merchants still make — and how to avoid them.

-• Use Chargeflow to automate chargeback management, prevention, and insights.
+• Use Chargeflow to automate chargeback prevention and management while keeping insights centralized

 Mistake #2: Ignoring Pre-Chargeback Alerts

-Shopify’s email notification feature alerts you when a customer creates an order, cancels it, requests a refund, or makes changes.
+Shopify’s email notifications alert you when a customer places, cancels, or edits an order.
 They also send pre-chargeback notifications, which are easy to overlook but critical to act on.

-The challenge?
-Many merchants miss these alerts due to notification overload or simply not checking order messages often enough.
-Once the deadline expires, the cardholder’s bank decides, and the funds are almost always reversed.
+The challenge: many merchants miss these alerts because of notification overload or simply not checking order messages often enough.
+Once the deadline expires, the cardholder’s bank takes over, and the funds are almost always reversed.

-• Use Chargeflow’s alert system to cut through the noise.
-It delivers customized notifications and can automate pre-chargeback refunds to prevent disputes from escalating.
+• Use Chargeflow’s Alerts feature to stay ahead of deadlines.
+It delivers customized notifications and can automate pre-chargeback refunds to stop disputes before they escalate.

 Mistake #3: No Documented Dispute Playbook